 They've toured the west coast and northern Europe.
 They are each songwriters in their own right, and play regularly with other Seattle bands and musicians.
-They are currently recording a new EP due out in 2017.
+They're latest EP, "Coming Up" is due out in March 2017.

 "Seattle’s liveliest country-flavored act since Neko Case." - Paul Constant (The Stranger)